 Tyler Rosenthal, assistant director of communications & marketing, and Anna Rosenthal, discipleship coordinator and Avis Grant assistant

 We are big fans of Thanksgiving and Christmas in the cafeteria with students!
 This year, we will be making new traditions with our son, Graham, for his first Christmas.
 We are looking forward to taking him on walks in the neighborhood to look at Christmas lights.
 He is already loving listening to Tyler play Christmas music on the piano at home.
 It will be so special to see Christmas through his eyes!
 While we travel to our families’ houses, we also like to fill out Jennie Allen’s Dream Guide, which helps us review the year and make goals for the new year.

-René Zimny, assistant professor of visual arts, and Brooke Zimny, assistant to the president for communications & marketing
+René Zimny, assistant professor of Art and Design, and Brooke Zimny, assistant to the president for communications & marketing

 Our family combines a variety of cultural holiday traditions.
 Brooke is an Arkansas native, but René is from Namibia and has German, African and British heritage.
 When we are celebrating in Arkansas, some of our favorite things are decorating the Christmas tree and cookies while listening to Christmas music, exploring the area’s Christmas lights and attending a Christmas Eve candlelight service.
 When we’re in Namibia, the celebrations look a little different.
 Christmas gifts are opened on Christmas Eve, and Christmas day is spent at the beach since it’s summer there in December.

 By Madison Cresswell, a senior communications & media/strategic communications and political science double major from North Little Rock, Ark.